pjnalls/pjnalls/README.md

 </h2>

-I'm an MSIT postgraduate (Master of Science in Information Technology) at UoPeople (the University of the People), deeply curious about the challenges of technological and psychological integration.
+I'm an MSIT postgraduate (Master of Science in Information Technology) at UoPeople (University of the People), deeply curious about the challenges of technological and psychological integration.
-<br/>As a software engineer and tutor, I primarily write code in React Native, NativeWind, and TypeScript, building and teaching people and AI how to build cross-platform Expo apps for iOS, Android, and the Web.
+<br/>I'm also a software engineer and tutor, primarily writing code in React Native, NativeWind, and TypeScript, building and teaching people and AI how to build cross-platform Expo apps for iOS, Android, and the Web.

 Beyond coding, I spend most of my free time in introspection.
 I'm striving to contribute to some reconciliation between the fragmented collective and individual human psyche with the ever-accelerating integration of technology.
 I blog about it, TypeScript and TypeScript XML technologies at [pjnalls.github.io/blog](https://pjnalls.github.io/blog).